 Our vessels transport a broad range of major and minor bulk commodities, including ores, coal, grains, and fertilizers, along worldwide shipping routes, and are employed primarily in the spot market or in spot market-oriented pools of similarly sized vessels.
-At June 30, 2020, we had an operating fleet of 55 vessels consisting of 49 owned or finance leased vessels (including 16 Kamsarmax vessels and 33 Ultramax vessels), one time chartered-in Ultramax vessel and five time chartered-in Kamsarmax vessels.
+At September 30, 2020, we had an operating fleet of 54 vessels consisting of 49 owned or finance leased vessels (including 16 Kamsarmax vessels and 33 Ultramax vessels), and five time chartered-in Kamsarmax vessels.